George Olivier, count of Wallis

-George Oliver Walsh, Count of Wallis (Georg Olivier Graf von Wallis, Freiherr von Carrighmain; 1671, in Vienna – 19 December 1743, in Vienna) was a field marshal of Irish descent in the service of the Holy Roman Empire and the Kingdom of the Two Sicilies and last regent of the Habsburg Kingdom of Serbia (1738–1739).
+George Oliver Walsh, Count of Wallis (Georg Olivier Graf von Wallis, Freiherr von Carrighmain; Георг Оливијер, гроф Валис; 1671, in Vienna – 19 December 1743, in Vienna) was a field marshal of Irish descent in the service of the Holy Roman Empire and the Kingdom of the Two Sicilies and last regent of the Habsburg Kingdom of Serbia (1738–1739).
 Born into an exiled Irish family, he distinguished himself in Sicily by his capture of Messina.
 He then commanded on the Rhine (1733), then in Italy and Hungary.
-He lost the decisive Battle of Grocka against the Ottoman Empire in 1739, thus leading to the peace of Belgrade, which was unfavourable to Austria and thus led to his disgrace.
+He lost the decisive Battle of Grocka against the Ottoman Empire in 1739, thus leading to the Peace of Belgrade, which was unfavourable to Austria and thus led to his disgrace.

 Family

 Ancestry

 George Oliver's ancestor was Richard Walsh of Carrickmines, County Dublin, who became one of the first Irish officers in imperial service in 1632.
 He died later that year after being wounded in the Battle of Lützen.
 Richard's eldest son Theobald returned to Ireland, reverting to the ancestral name Walsh, (too difficult for Europeans to pronounce, hence transliterated as 'Wallis') whilst his youngest son, Olivier (1600-1667) remained in the imperial Austrian army and became the founder of the Austrian branch of the Walshes, known as Wallis, before dying in 1667 as a major general in Hungary.

 Oliver's son, Feldzeugmeister Ernst Georg von Wallis (1637-1689) and his wife, Countess Maria Magdalena Elisabeth von Attems (1655-1712) were parents of George Olivier and Franz Paul von Wallis (1677–1737), his younger brother.